-Regent Street ditches the traffic for a month of sunny Sundays, as Summer Streets returns for 2018.
+Regent Street ditches the traffic for a summer of sunny Sundays, as Summer Streets returns for 2019.

-Now into a sixth year, Summer Streets is a pedestrian paradise that’s perfect for a good old laze-about.
-Sunday has officially spent too long in the shadow of its cooler sibling Saturday: it’s time for Sunday’s day in the sun.
+Now into a seventh year, Summer Streets is a pedestrian paradise that’s perfect for a good old laze-about.
+Sunday has officially spent too long in the shadow of its cooler sibling Saturday: it’s time for Sunday’s day in the sun!